ulif/nominatim-vagrant/README.md

 installs databases, apache, etc. and then runs the local `installmaps.yml` ansible playbook.installs map data from different countries.

-The set of countries to be installed can be set at top of `installmaps.yml`.

-Therefore, edit `installmaps.yml`:

-    $ nano installmaps.yml

-The nominatim service will be routed from vagrant port 80 to port 8089 of the host.
-Edit `Vagrantfile` if you prefer a different port or similar.

 Fire up vagrant:

     $ vagrant up ubuntu